Updated: May 16, 2023

-This year, properties for sale in Lisbon prices are lower in one-fifth of Portuguese municipalities.
+This year, the prices of properties for sale in Lisbon are lower in one-fifth of Portuguese municipalities.
 At the same time, Lisbon is considered the third best city in the world for foreigners to live in.
 These factors create a very favorable environment for those looking to buy or invest in the best properties for sale in Lisbon.
 We show you how to develop the best practices when embarking on your property hunt.

 What you need to know about Lisbon property for sale

 According to a study by Internations, the majority of expats (82%) say they feel at home living in Lisbon.
-Moreover, 79% say they are happy with living in Lisbon and are satisfied with their social lives, which is more, than the average cited in other metropolises (59%).
+Moreover, 79% say they are happy with living in Lisbon and are satisfied with their social lives, which is more than the average cited in other metropolises (59%).